 On the National Register of Historic Places, DeGrazia Gallery in the Sun is a 10-acre foothills site designed and built by acclaimed Arizona artist Ted DeGrazia.
 This landmark of art and architecture includes the large adobe gallery, Mission in the Sun, DeGrazia’s home, and gravesite.

 Six permanent exhibits of original DeGrazia artwork trace the history and culture of the Sonoran Desert.
-“Portraits of DeGrazia” is also on display through January 20, 2013.
-The collection contains more than 50 portraits by dozens of artists including Thomas Hart Benton and Harley Brown.
+“DeGrazia's Wild Horses” is also on display through January 22, 2014.
+The collection contains 50 works featuring horses ranging from moody to exuberant and from realistic to abstract.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.